jckuri/DeepRL-Collaboration-and-Competition/Report.md

 WEIGHT_DECAY = 0
 ```

-### How I modified the Udacity's DDPG Pendulum to make this project work so well
+### Part 3.
+How I modified the Udacity's DDPG Pendulum to make this project work so well

 I copied, pasted, and slightly modified the source code of the Udacity repository https://github.com/udacity/deep-reinforcement-learning/tree/master/ddpg-pendulum.